ralna/GALAHAD/doc/C/rst-dir/bqp_functions.rst

 		  * 0. The run was successful.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restriction n > 0 or requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows' or 'diagonal' has been violated.
+                    The restriction n > 0 or requirement that a type contains its relevant string 'dense', 'coordinate',
+                    'sparse_by_rows' or 'diagonal' has been violated.

-		  * -4.
+		  * **-4**
                     The simple-bound constraints are inconsistent.

-		  * -9.
+		  * **-9**
                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**
                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -11.
+		  * **-11**
                     The solution of a set of linear equations using factors from the factorization package failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -16.
+		  * **-16**
                     The problem is so ill-conditioned that further progress is impossible.

-		  * -17.
+		  * **-17**
                     The step is too small to make further impact.

-		  * -18.
+		  * **-18**
                     Too many iterations have been performed.
 This may happen if control.maxit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -19.
+		  * **-19**
                     The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

+		  * **-20**
-		  * -20.
-The Hessian matrix :math:`H` appears to be indefinite. specified.
+                    The Hessian matrix $H$ appears to be indefinite. specified.

+		  * **-23**
-		  * -23.
-An entry from the strict upper triangle of :math:`H` has been specified.
+                    An entry from the strict upper triangle of $H$ has been specified.

+		  * **2**
-		  * 2. The product :math:`Hv` of the Hessian :math:`H` with a given output vector :math:`v` is required from the user.
-The vector :math:`v` will be stored in v and the product :math:`Hv` must be returned in prod, and bqp_solve_reverse_h_prod re-entered with all other arguments unchanged.
+                    The product $Hv$ of the Hessian $H$ with a given output vector $v$ is required from the user.
+The vector $v$ will be stored in v and the product $Hv$ must be returned in prod, and bqp_solve_reverse_h_prod re-entered with all other
+                    arguments unchanged.

+		  * **3**
-		  * 3. The product :math:`Hv` of the Hessian H with a given output vector :math:`v` is required from the user.
-Only components nz_v[nz_v_start-1:nz_v_end-1] of the vector :math:`v` stored in v are nonzero.
-The resulting product :math:`Hv` must be placed in prod, and bqp_solve_reverse_h_prod re-entered with all other arguments unchanged.
+                    The product $Hv$ of the Hessian H with a given output vector $v$ is required from the user.
+Only components nz_v[nz_v_start-1:nz_v_end-1]
+                    of the vector $v$ stored in v are nonzero.
+The resulting product $Hv$ must be placed in prod, and bqp_solve_reverse_h_prod re-entered with all
+                    other arguments unchanged.

+		  * **4**
-		  * 4. The product :math:`Hv` of the Hessian H with a given output vector :math:`v` is required from the user.
-Only components nz_v[nz_v_start-1:nz_v_end-1] of the vector :math:`v` stored in v are nonzero.
-The resulting **nonzeros** in the product :math:`Hv` must be placed in their appropriate comnponents of prod, while a list of indices of the nonzeros placed in nz_prod[0 : nz_prod_end-1]. bqp_solve_reverse_h_prod should then be re-entered with all other arguments unchanged.
+                    The product $Hv$ of the Hessian H with a given output vector $v$ is required from the user.
+Only components nz_v[nz_v_start-1:nz_v_end-1]
+                    of the vector $v$ stored in v are nonzero.
+The resulting **nonzeros** in the product $Hv$
+                    must be placed in their appropriate comnponents of prod, while a list of indices of the nonzeros placed in nz_prod[0 :
+                    nz_prod_end-1]. bqp_solve_reverse_h_prod should then
+                    be re-entered with all other arguments
+                    unchanged.
 Typically v will be very sparse (i.e., nz_p_end-nz_p_start will be small).

 	*
 		- n